 Our two summer 2023 interns share their experiences working with National Park Service staff at Fredericksburg and Spotsylvania National Military Park:

 Jillian Sasso: I spent this past summer working as a Historical Interpretation and Education Intern at Fredericksburg and Spotsylvania National Military Park.
 Working at Fredericksburg Battlefield Visitor Center, Chatham Manor, and Ellwood Manor, I handed out maps and brochures, provided directions of the park and surrounding area, and interpreted the history of each site to visitors.
 Additionally, I researched, wrote, and interpreted my own program about the Fredericksburg National Cemetery.
-Other specialized duties included doing ancestor research for visitors, operating a cash register, and recording daily statistics at each site.
+Other specialized duties included ancestor research for visitors, operating a cash register, and recording statistics at each site.

 Over the course of the summer, I learned so much about the history of the park, including information about Civil War battles, colonial and antebellum historical figures, and even topics such as Civil War memory and interpretation.
 Most importantly, I learned how to work collaboratively with others in and outside of my division, as well as how to meet the needs of every visitor.
 I even learned how to fire a 19th century musket and operate numerous stations within Civil War cannon drills!